Tummy Tuck (Abdominoplasty) in Oakland, CA

 The excess skin is then trimmed away and the skin closed with several layers of sutures under the surface.
 A new hole is made to expose the belly button and sew it to the tummy skin again.

-Narcotic pills are typically taken for 5-7 days, and most people take 2 weeks to return to desk work.
+Narcotic pills are typically taken for 5-7 days after tummy tuck surgery, and most people take 2 weeks to return to desk work.
 There is nevertheless no period of enforced bed rest, and we will want you out of bed during the day from the first day.